pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 The attributes of the event objects follow from the signatures of the decorated methods.
 The ``__init__()`` method has a ``name`` argument and so the "started" event has a ``name`` attribute.
-The ``make_it_so()`` method has a ``what`` attribute, and so the "something happened" event has a ``what`` attribute.
+The ``make_it_so()`` method has a ``what`` argument, and so the "something happened" event has a ``what`` attribute.
 The arguments of a method decorated with ``@event`` are used to define the attributes of an event class.
 When the method is called, the values of the method arguments are used to construct an event object.
 The method body is then executed with the attributes of the event.
 The resulting state of the aggregate is the same as if the method were not decorated.
 The difference is that a sequence of events is generated.
-The point being, this sequence of events can be used in future to reconstruct the current state of the aggregate.
+That sequence of events has two useful properties:

+1. It can be used to create a copy of the aggregate, as described above
+2. It records the "change history" of the aggregate.
+Each event in the sequence stores one change in the aggregate's evolution.
+So we can "relive" its life by walking through the event sequence.

 .. code-block:: python